 The entrance was reconstructed in connection with the building of the street and theatre square, and a small café planned.
-This idea occurred to the planners at quite an early stage.#77
+This idea occurred to the planners at a fairly early stage.

-During the Fascist years (from 1922), the architect Remo Magrini designed a raised terrace for the front of the theatre, with stairs leading up to it on the left and the right [...].
+During the Fascist years (from 1922), the architect Remo Magrini designed a raised terrace for the front of the theatre, with steps leading up to it on the left and right.